Preston Workshops

 Preston Workshops is the heavy maintenance facility for the Melbourne tram network.
-The workshop is located on a block surrounded by Miller Street, St George's Road, Oakover Road and the Mernda railway line in Preston, a suburb of Melbourne, Australia.
+The workshop is located on a block surrounded by Miller Street, St Georges Road, Oakover Road and the Mernda railway line in Preston, a suburb in Melbourne, Victoria, Australia.
 Following a major redevelopment in April 2016, it also became an operational depot under the name New Preston Depot, taking over from East Preston.